 Get a home equity loan

-If you’re a homeowner or currently paying off a mortgage, you can use your home as collateral for a debt consolidation loan.
+If you're a homeowner or currently paying off a mortgage, you can use your home as collateral for a loan to consolidate debt.
+You could consolidate student debt with a home equity loan as well as many other types of debt.
 With a home equity loan or line of credit, you can often borrow between 80% and 90% of the value you own in your home.

 Like with other secured loans, providing collateral can increase your chances of approval and help you qualify for more competitive rates.
 But you stand to lose your home if you can't pay it back.

 Explore debt relief options